Estimating Scene Flow in Robot Surroundings with Distributed Miniaturized Time-of-Flight Sensors: Results and Discussion

 \section{Results and Discussion}

 The results of the analysis on the value of $n$ are presented in the bar plot shown in \cref{fig:res_n}.
-The horizontal axis reports increasing values of $n$, while the vertical axis shows the average estimation error as a percentage, with different colors indicating the four target speeds.
-The error on the vertical axis was computed as follows: first, the linear velocity error, $\Vert \bar{\mathbf{v}}_k - \mathbf{v}_{i,k} \Vert$, was calculated at each time instant $k$ for every $i$-th point in the point cloud, where $\bar{\mathbf{v}}_{k}$ is the measured velocity applied to the mannequin\footnote{Note: Since the mannequin undergoes pure translational motion, the velocity is the same for all points on its body.}.
-This error was then averaged over time and across all points for a single trial of the experiment.
-Finally, the error was further averaged over the five trials and normalized by the target speed to express it as a percentage.
+The horizontal axis reports increasing values of $n$, while the vertical axis shows the average estimation error expressed as a percentage, with different colors indicating the four target speeds.
+The error on the vertical axis is computed as follows: first, the linear velocity error, $\Vert \bar{\mathbf{v}}_k - \mathbf{v}_{i,k} \Vert$, is calculated at each time instant $k$ for every $i$-th point in the point cloud, where $\bar{\mathbf{v}}_{k}$ is the measured velocity applied to the mannequin\footnote{Note: Since the mannequin undergoes pure translational motion, the velocity is the same for all points on its body.}.
+This error is then averaged over time and across all points for a single trial of the experiment.
+Finally, the result is further averaged over the five trials and normalised by the target speed to express it as a percentage.

 As shown in \cref{fig:res_n}, the average error decreases as $n$ increases.
-However, for $n=10$, the error for the target speed of \SI{0.3}{\meter\per\second} is missing from the plot, as it could not be computed.
-This is because, at large values of $n$, the two point clouds, $P_k$ and $P_{k-n}$, become too distant from each other, causing \texttt{HDBSCAN} (see \cref{alg:flow_est}, \cref{alg:line:clustering}) to fail in forming clusters that include points from both $P_k$ and $P_{k-n}$.
-Therefore, we selected $n=8$ as it provided the lowest average error while remaining applicable to the full set of target velocities considered.
+However, for $n=10$, the error for the target speed of \SI{0.3}{\meter\per\second} is not reported, as it could not be computed.
+This is because, at large values of $n$, the two point clouds $P_k$ and $P_{k-n}$ become too distant from each other, making it impossible for \texttt{HDBSCAN} (see \cref{alg:flow_est}, \cref{alg:line:clustering}) to form clusters that include points from both clouds.
+Therefore, we select $n=8$ as it yields the lowest average estimation error while remaining applicable to the entire range of target velocities considered.

-Detailed results for $n=8$ are reported in \cref{tab:speed_comparison} for both the proposed approach and the baseline.
-The error in the direction was computed at each time instant $k$ and for each point as the angle between the real and estimated velocity:
+\ale{Detailed results for $n=8$ are reported in \cref{tab:speed_comparison} for both the proposed approach and the baseline.} The angular error in the velocity direction is computed at each time step $k$ and for each point as the angle between the ground truth and estimated velocity vectors:

-Similarly to the previous case, it was averaged over time and points. \cref{tab:speed_comparison} reports its mean and standard deviation computed in the five trials for each of the target velocities.
-Furthermore, the last two columns of~\cref{tab:speed_comparison} report the same quantities computed by considering the linear velocity error already adopted in the procedure for the bar plot generation of \cref{fig:res_n}.
+Similarly to the previous case, it is averaged over time and across all points. \cref{tab:speed_comparison} reports the mean and standard deviation of this error across the five experimental trials for each target velocity. \ale{Furthermore, the last two columns} of~\cref{tab:speed_comparison} report the corresponding statistics for the linear \gi{velocity error already used in the analysis of \cref{fig:res_n}.}